tiequan12345/tiequan-pnl-webapp/PRICE_REFRESH_IMPROVEMENTS.md

 The system respects the following settings from the settings page:

 - `priceAutoRefresh`: Enable/disable automatic refresh
-- `priceAutoRefreshIntervalMinutes`: Refresh interval (GitHub Actions workflow runs hourly; cron frequency should align with this setting)
+- `priceAutoRefreshIntervalMinutes`: Refresh interval (GitHub Actions workflow runs hourly; the actual interval enforcement is limited by the hourly schedule)
 - `priceRefreshEndpoint`: Custom refresh endpoint (for testing)

 ### GitHub Actions Secrets